 |5.
 It is an inherent property of the soil.||5.
 It is not the inherent property of the soil.|

 References & Other Links

-Some information have been added by the author.
-Any mistake, error and other related things found in this article are only author’s to blame.
+Some information has been added by the author.
+Any mistake, error, and other related things found in this article are only the author is to blame.